 Public colleges and universities also offer financial aid in some cases, but generally speaking, the private schools are the most likely to offer a huge discount–students pay around half price, on average.

-Why College Seems to Cost So Much: Net Price vs. “Sticker” Price
+Why College Seems to be so Expensive: Net Price vs. “Sticker” Price

 The cost of college is not like the cost of a jacket or a pair of shoes.
 It’s not a “set” price.
 Instead, colleges set a maximum price and then adjust how much each student pays, based on a variety of financial and academic factors.